signalkuppe/eleventy-react/README.md

 stories are written in [.mdx](https://storybook.js.org/docs/react/writing-docs/mdx) format

+### Some basic scaffolding included

+basic ui/primitives/features components included to give an idea of the approach

-- Inline svg parser included
+### Inline svg parser included

 import and use inline svgs in your react components

 ## Notes

-React is not included in the build, so you can use any js approach on the client
+React is not included in the build, so you can use any js approach on the client I think that adding hydration would go against Eleventy’s philosophy

 ## TODO

-reduce storybook bundle site for production build
+- reduce storybook bundle site for production build
+- test other eleventy’s features (markdown content with layout)
+- use React components in \_data files
+- use React components for primitives in markdown parser

 ## Warnings